Desperate to clear up your tinnitus? Studies show that meditation can reduce your tinnitus symptoms and get you relief from ringing in your ears.

-People rarely suffer from tinnitus alone, however.
+People rarely suffer from tinnitus alone.
 High blood pressure, anxiety, depression, teeth grinding, diet, lifestyle choices, and some medications can all contribute to this miserable condition, for which there is no cure.
 If you suffer from one of these conditions, treating it can help reduce symptoms to a level you can ignore.

 Hearing specialists have worked over the years to develop several treatments that reduce tinnitus symptoms.
-Some are as simple as changes in diet, while others take advantage of advances in medical technology.
-Still others treat the mental health aspect of tinnitus through Cognitive Behavioral Therapy (CBT).
+Some are as simple as making changes to your diet, while others take advantage of advances in medical technology.
+Still, others treat the mental health aspect of tinnitus through Cognitive Behavioral Therapy (CBT).

 Recently, hearing specialists in the U.K. have combined CBT treatments with mindfulness training, which is a form of meditation…and the results have been promising.
 Of the 25 patients who took part in the meditation study, 80 percent reported a significant reduction in tinnitus symptoms.

 So how can meditation so effectively clear up tinnitus symptoms?
 First, discover why stress can make tinnitus worse, then find out why meditation is a powerful option.
-(By the way, there are a number of things that can make tinnitus worse.)
+(By the way, there are many things that can make tinnitus worse.)